pamelafox/babybuddy-azure/README.md

 # Deploy babybuddy to Azure!

 Follow these instructions to deploy [babybuddy](https://github.com/babybuddy/babybuddy) to Azure, using Azure Container Apps and a free Azure account.

+Enjoy tracking your bundle of joy/snot! 👶🏼

 ## Using Azure Portal